Rodrigo Riquelme (footballer, born 2000)

-Rodrigo Riquelme Reche (born 2 April 2000), known as Roro, is a Spanish professional footballer who plays as a right winger for Girona, on loan from Atlético Madrid.
+Rodrigo Riquelme Reche (born 2 April 2000), also known as Roro, is a Spanish professional footballer who plays as a winger or attacking midfielder for La Liga club Real Betis and the Spain national team.

 Club career

 Atlético Madrid

 Born in Madrid, Riquelme joined Atlético Madrid's youth setup in 2010 at the age of ten, after representing Rayo Vallecano and Real Zaragoza.
-He made his debut with the reserves on 16 March 2019, playing the last five minutes of a 0–1 Segunda División B away loss against SD Ponferradina.
+He made his debut with the reserves on 16 March 2019, playing the last five minutes of a 1–0 Segunda División B away loss against SD Ponferradina.